CNR-LKE/OntoCorefIT/README.md

 }
 ```

 ## About LKE

-OntoCorefIT was developed by the **Language and Knowledge Engineering (LKE)** research group at **ICAR-CNR — Institute for High Performance Computing and Networking of the National Research Council of Italy**.

 The LKE group conducts research in Natural Language Processing, language and knowledge technologies, and related areas, developing methodologies and intelligent systems for the representation, extraction, processing, and exploitation of linguistic and semantic information.